kritikseth/ML-Competitions/Mate Labs- Dockship/README.md

 # Mate Labs Demand Forecasting Hiring Challenge

 This competition was hosted by [Mate Labs](https://raw.githubusercontent.com/kritikseth/ML-Competitions/master/Mate%20Labs-%20Dockship/Assets/rank.png) on [Dockship](https://dockship.io) platform.
 Only those whose applications were approved by Mate Labs were allowed to participate in this competition.
 It lasted from September 8, 2020 to September 30, 2020.
-My solutions were ranked **1** on the leaderboard.
+My solutions was ranked **1st** on the leaderboard.

 * [Hall of Fame](https://dockship.io/hall-of-fame)
 * [Certificate](https://dockship.io/certificates/5f7470bbfbaa7b0393ff1ad3)